Volunteer applications for the 2019 festival are open.

 Volunteer positions are available in the following departments:

-GALLERY: Over the festival weekend, Telluride Mountainfilm exhibits art by filmmakers and guests of the festival.
+Gallery: Over the festival weekend, Mountainfilm exhibits art by filmmakers and guests of the festival.
 Volunteers are needed to act as exhibit hosts at these galleries.
-The volunteer’s main responsibilities are to greet guests as they enter the gallery and make sure none of the art walks disappears.
+The volunteer’s main responsibilities are to greet guests as they enter the gallery and make sure none of the art disappears.

-HOSPITALITY: Mountainfilm Hospitality is open throughout the festival weekend for picking up passes, buying tickets, providing programs and as an information hub for the festival.
-Helpful and friendly volunteers who are comfortable with basic electronics and handling money are invited to join the crew.
+Hospitality: Mountainfilm Hospitality is open throughout the festival weekend for picking up passes, buying tickets, providing programs and as an information hub for the festival.
+Helpful and friendly volunteers who are great with customer service and comfortable with technology are invited to join the crew.

-SPECIAL EVENTS: Special Events volunteers set up, break down and cater all of Mountainfilm’s events throughout the weekend.
-Volunteers are needed to work the Filmmakers' Dinner, Gallery Walk, Ice Cream Social, Reading Frenzy, Town Talks and Closing Picnic.
-TIPS-certified bartenders are needed at the Filmmakers' Dinner, Gallery Walk and Closing Picnic.
+Special Events: Special events volunteers set up, break down and cater all of Mountainfilm’s events throughout the weekend.
+Volunteers are needed to work the Filmmakers Dinner, Gallery Walk, Ice Cream Social, Reading Frenzy, Town Talks and Closing Picnic.
+TIPS-certified bartenders are needed at the Filmmakers Dinner, Gallery Walk and Closing Picnic.
 Please let us know if you hold this qualification.
 Events volunteers are energetic, outgoing and quick with a smile.

-THEATER OPERATIONS: Mountainfilm has seven theaters in operation throughout the weekend: Palm, Sheridan Opera House, Nugget, Masons, The Library, High Camp and Base Camp.
+Theater Operations: Mountainfilm has eight theaters in operation throughout the weekend: Palm, Sheridan Opera House, Nugget, Masons, The Library, Off-Width, High Camp and Base Camp.
 Base Camp is an outdoor theater; all other theaters are indoors.
 As a theater volunteer, you will be assigned to one of these theaters for your shifts.
-Your duties will include ushering, collecting tickets, answering questions, greeting and smiling.
+Your duties will include ushering, scanning passes, answering questions, greeting and smiling.

 When will my schedule be available, and how do I check it?

-We hope to have schedules available by Friday, May 8.
+We hope to have schedules available by Friday, May 10.
 Because of last-minute changes, it could be later.
-You will receive an email once they are ready.
+You will receive an email once your schedule is ready.
 Contact the volunteer coordinator if you are concerned.

 You will receive an email from firstname.lastname@example.org with a link to access your online schedule.
 Please make sure to add email@example.com to your contacts so that our correspondence and your schedule do not end up in spam.